-- CIEE will work with host institutions and local governments on understanding and complying with their testing polices, to include randomized testing where appropriate.
-Students must seek assistance from staff to secure testing if they believe they have symptoms or have been exposed.
+- CIEE will work with host institutions and local governments on understanding and complying with their testing polices, to include periodic testing for unvaccinated students/staff where appropriate.
+Students must seek assistance from staff to secure testing if they believe they have symptoms or have been exposed, regardless of vaccination status.
 Throughout the program, CIEE and host institutions may employ varying testing methods as the accuracy, reliability, and availability of various techniques evolve.

-- Students who are fully vaccinated prior to the start of the program will not be required by CIEE to quarantine (if applicable) at the start of the program (unless required by local government).
+- Students who are fully vaccinated prior to the start of the program will not be required by CIEE to quarantine (if applicable) at the start of the program (unless required by local government) or test weekly.

 Community Social Contract